 If you have your sights set on training to become a secondary teacher, become one of our Clarus Aspirations Graduates today - call us on: 0203 805 3430 or email firstname.lastname@example.org – we are recruiting now.

-The operational support at any school is fundamental to its smooth-running.
-Within an environment that requires uncompromisingly high standards in regards to security and vetting, the back office support and administrative staff in all schools need to be organised, efficient and alert.
+The operational support at any secondary school is fundamental to its smooth-running.
+Within an environment that requires uncompromisingly high standards in regards to security and vetting, the back office support and administrative staff in all secondary schools need to be organised, efficient and alert.

 Each secondary school is different, with varying demands in skillset across all positions within ‘Back Office and Administrative’.
 Our vacancies for these particular positions will clearly highlight the particular qualifications and experience required to apply; whether it’s knowledge of SIMS or a CIPD qualification.

 Our back-office support positions cover all levels of responsibility, from the front of house administrative staff through to leadership team support and assistants.

 Back office & administrative positions: